 One thing that you should never do with the bean’s seed is soaking it with water.
 When you soak some seeds in water for long periods of time it will fasten its germination process.
 This process has no effect on beans.

-Eggplant is one of the most common spring vegetables because it grows well in warm to a hot temperatures between 21°C and 30°C.
+Eggplant is one of the most common spring vegetables because it grows well in warm to a hot temperature between 21°C and 30°C.

 The key to having a great harvest is to keep it watered regularly and place an organic compost every 6 weeks.
-The estimated harvest time of eggplant is 3 months.
-This will only change depends on the weather temperature on the time you planted it.
+The estimated harvest time of the eggplant is 3 months.
+This will only change depends on the weather temperature at the time you planted it.

 But if you live around the Southern Highlands of New South Wales and Tasmania, the best vegetables to plant now are the following: